 Note: For a more comprehensive history of labor activism at Miami, check out this story in the Miami Student.

-Around the same time, Karen Dawisha and Matthew Gordon emailed a list of full professors in Oxford, inviting them to meet to discuss concerns about recent decision-making by Miami leadership.
-The Oxford professors filled a history department meeting room in Upham to bursting and the meeting lasted nearly two hours.
+Around the same time, Professors Karen Dawisha and Matthew Gordon invite full professors in Oxford to meet to discuss concerns about recent decision-making by Miami leadership.
+The Oxford professors fill a history department meeting room in Upham to bursting and the meeting lasts nearly two hours.

 April 2015: Miami’s AAUP advocacy chapter formally launches with the support of roughly 100 faculty.
-The launch featured a speech by now-former AAUP National President Rudy Fichtenbaum, who spoke to a crowd of about 200 people.
+The launch features a speech by AAUP National President Rudy Fichtenbaum, who addresses a crowd of about 200 people.
 Karen Dawisha, professor of political science, and Keith Tuma, professor of English, served as the first co-presidents of the chapter.

 April 2016: Miami AAUP stands in solidarity with the local chapter of the American Federation of State, County and Municipal Employees (AFSCME) as they prepare to negotiate their next contract.

 December 2016: In response to the posting of white supremacist flyers at Miami, Miami AAUP organizes a Fierce Love Flyer Fest to spread messages of solidarity around campus.

 February 2017: In response to faculty and staff concerns, Miami AAUP calls on the university to commit to retaining important protections established under the Affordable Care Act.